verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 {{< /clipboard >}}

 The OCI provider for Thanos object storage supports API signing keys, instance principal, and OKE workload identity authentication.
-See [Oracle Cloud Infrastructure Object Storage](https://github.com/thanos-io/objstore#oracle-cloud-infrastructure-object-storage) for more information on configuring OCI Object Storage in Thanos.
+For more information on configuring OCI Object Storage in Thanos, see [Oracle Cloud Infrastructure Object Storage](https://github.com/thanos-io/objstore#oracle-cloud-infrastructure-object-storage).

 ### Step 2: Create a secret